PyFR/PyFR/README.md

 Modifications to the `develop` branch are eventually merged into the master branch for a new release.

+## Help and Community

+For help in developing and using PyFR, or to connect with the wider commiunity of users please go to the [PyFR Discourse](https://pyfr.discourse.group).

 ## Authors

 See the AUTHORS file.